-53. Insurer or takaful operators may adopt self-billing for the supply of insurance/takaful agency services (agents commission) subject to the following conditions:
+- 61. Insurers or takaful operators may adopt self-billing subject to approval by the Director General for the supply of insurance/takaful agency services (agents commission) subject to the following conditions: - (a) Allowable between the insurer/takaful operator and their agent where both are registered persons. - (b) The insurer/takaful operator determines and verifies the final value of the commission paid to the agent - (c) The insurer/takaful operator prepares the tax invoice on behalf of the agent, for services provided by the agent

-- (a) Allowable between the insurer/takaful operator and their agent where both are registered persons. - (b) The insurer/takaful operator determines and verifies the final value of the commission paid to the agent - (c) The insurer/takaful operator prepares the tax invoice on behalf of the agent, for services provided by the agent - (d) The insurance/takaful agent agrees not to issue tax invoice for their services to the insurer/takaful operator.
+(d) The insurance/takaful agent agrees not to issue tax invoice for their services to the insurer/takaful operator.